Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Extras.md

 Select the checkbox to edit or delete a tax key.
 The *Edit* section is displayed.

 - [CREATE]
-Click this button to create a tax control key.
+Click this button to create a tax key.
 The *Add* section is displayed.

 - [DELETE]
-Click this button to delete a selected tax control key from the list.
+Click this button to delete a selected tax key from the list.

 - ![Refresh](/Assets/Icons/Refresh03.png "[Refresh]") (Refresh)
 Click this button to refresh the list after making any changes.